NewEconoLab/NNS-EN/nns_system.rst

 In the complete manner, the root of the domain name will start with the root domain name and queries ownership and TTL layer by layer.
 It will fail if they don’t comply with.
 More operations are needed in the complete resolution and operations has a linear growth with the layer number of domain names.

-Economic Model-lock-free, cyclically redistributed NNC token
+Economic Model-lock-free, Cyclically Redistributed NNC Token
 =============================================================

 NNS system will issue a built-in token called NNC.